-Generally, cash or the fair market value of property you receive for the use of real estate or personal property is taxable to you as rental income.
-You can generally deduct expenses of renting property from your rental income.
-Income and expenses related to real estate rentals are usually reported on Form 1040, Schedule E (PDF).
-If you provide substantial services that are primarily for your tenant's convenience, you report your income and expenses on Form 1040, Schedule C (PDF).
-Income and expenses related to personal property rentals are reported on Form 1040 (PDF).
+Cash or the fair market value of property or services you receive for the use of real estate or personal property is taxable to you as rental income.
+In general, you can deduct expenses of renting property from your rental income.

-Most individuals operate on a cash basis, which means they count their rental income as income when it is actually or constructively received, and deduct their expenses as they are paid.
-Some specific types of income are:
+Most individuals operate on a cash basis, which means they count their rental income as income when it is actually or constructively received, and deduct their expenses when they are paid.
+Rental income includes:

 - Amounts paid to cancel a lease – If a tenant pays you to cancel a lease, this money is also rental income and is reported in the year you receive it.

 - Expenses paid by a tenant – If your tenant pays any of your expenses, those payments are rental income.
-You may be allowed to deduct the expenses if they are considered deductible expenses.
+You may also deduct the expenses if they are considered deductible expenses.

 - Security deposits – Do not include a security deposit in your income if you may be required to return it to the tenant at the end of the lease.
-But if you keep part or all of the security deposit because the tenant did not live up to the terms of the lease, this money is taxable income in the year the determination is made.
-If you keep the security deposit because the tenant damaged the property, the security deposit is not taxable to you.
-If the security deposit is to be used as the tenant's final month's rent, you include the money as income when you receive it, rather than when you apply it to the last month's rent.
+If you keep part or all of the security deposit because the tenant breaks the lease by vacating the property early, include the amount you keep in your income in that year.
+If you keep part or all of the security deposit because the tenant damaged the property and you must make repairs, include the amount you keep in that year if your practice is to deduct the cost of repairs as expenses.
+To the extent the security deposit reimburses those expenses, do not include the amount in income if your practice is not to deduct the cost of repairs as expenses.
+If a security deposit amount is to be used as the tenant's final month's rent, it is advance rent that you include as income when you receive it, rather than when you apply it to the last month's rent.

-Some examples of expenses that may be deducted from your total rental income are:
+Examples of expenses that you may deduct from your total rental income include:

-- Depreciation – You begin to depreciate your rental property when you place it in service.
-You can recover some or all of your original acquisition cost and improvements by using Form 4562 (PDF) (to report depreciation) beginning in the year your rental property is first placed in service, and beginning in any year you make improvements or add furnishings.
+- Depreciation – Allowances for exhaustion, wear and tear (including obsolescence) of property.
+You begin to depreciate your rental property when you place it in service.
+You can recover some or all of your original acquisition cost and the cost of improvements by using Form 4562 (PDF), Depreciation and Amortization, (to report depreciation) beginning in the year your rental property is first placed in service, and beginning in any year you make improvements or add furnishings.

-- Repairs – Repairs just keep your property in good working condition but do not add to the value of the property.
+- Repair Costs – Expenditures made to keep your property in good working condition but do not add to the value of the property.

 There are special rules relating to the rental of real property that you also use as your main home or your vacation home.
 For information on income from these rentals, or from renting at an amount less than the fair market value, refer to Topic 415.